-When I'm training for a long distance race I love putting in a 1km build and see how far I can push myself in the end of the 1km.
+When I'm training for a long-distance race I love putting in a 1km build to see how far I can push myself at the end of the 1km.
 I usually find there is some extra pace hiding somewhere in my toes for that last 100 meters!

 So what do I expect you to do when '3 x 100 Free Descend 1 - 3' is in your set?

-In a main set I would usually make you do this for 2 or 3 rounds and challenge you to hold the same times for your easy, moderate and fast paces for each round.
-When you're racing it's important to know what pace your swimming so you're not blowing up in the first half of your race, or going out way too slow.
+In the main set I would usually make you do this for 2 or 3 rounds and challenge you to hold the same times for your easy, moderate and fast paces for each round.
+When you're racing it's important to know what pace you're swimming so you're not blowing up in the first half of your race, or going out way too slow.

 Usually what happens in Build and Descends is that swimmers go out too fast, dip their pace in the middle and come home fast.
 This makes sense because you feel fresh and ready to go at the start and you'll have to focus on swimming extra slow.